pierre-louis-danieau/udemy_streamlit/README.md

 - streamlit_advanced_features : Python file for training on the more advanced components of streamlit.

+## 5️⃣ Projects folder

+### 1) Presentation of the project directory.
+The whole code of the final project is in the project project/

+You will find :
+- `final_project_basics.py` : The first step of the application with what was seen in the streamlit_basics training part.
+- `final_project_interactions.py` : The second step of the application with what was seen in the streamlit_interactions training part.
+- `final_project.py`: The third and last step of the application with what was seen in the streamlit_visualizations and streamlit_advanced_features training part.
+- **s&p500.csv**: The csv file of most of the S&P500 companies with some indicators like market capitalization, dividend ratio...
+- **stock.jpeg**: A picture used in the layout of the application.

+## 6️⃣ How to execute the streamlit applications

 In order to run the python files in the `exercises` folder (there is a 's' because it is equivalent for the 2 `exercice` folder), you need to create a virtual environment and install the dependencies that are in the `requirements_exerices.txt` file.

 To do this: